pashpashpash/4chan-propaganda/README.md

 # 4chan propaganda script
 This Python script automates the process of posting content to specific threads on 4chan.
-It uses the DrissionPage package to control a Chromium browser, navigates to the 4chan threads, injects custom scripts, handles captchas, and posts content.
+It uses the DrissionPage library to control a Chromium browser, navigates to the 4chan threads, injects custom scripts, handles captchas, and posts content.

 <img width="1478" alt="Screenshot 2024-01-08 at 1 42 28 PM" src="https://github.com/pashpashpash/4chan-propaganda/assets/20898225/27e37e1e-cbd0-4eee-a9c9-1d3cfd64a879">